 1) Notify your Department

-2) If Traveling on University Business Register Your Trip
+2) If Traveling on University Business, Register Your Trip

-Register your trip and provide the University with information about your travel for risk management purposes.
+If your travel is funded by the University or certain federal contracts and grants, be sure to register your trip and provide the University with information about your travel for risk management purposes.

 - Read the University Travel Policy to learn about policy and regulations applicable to all official University travel, including travel funded under federal grants and contracts.